 Caravaggio Tour in Rome

-I met Francesca of Roma Experience Tours at the Piazza del Popolo.
+I met Francesca my guide at the Piazza del Popolo.
 The ‘square of the people’ was the gateway to Rome for many travelers arriving in Rome by foot from the North, West and East.
 The first church the Catholics would visit when they entered Rome, was the Santa Maria del Popolo.
-With 2 works of Caravaggio in the back of the church. this was a good start of the tour.
+With 2 works of Caravaggio in the back of the church. this was a good start to the tour.

-I already knew quite a bit about Caravaggio and the baroque art of Rome around the 1600 but Francesca was able to dish out more details, dates, figures and remarkable facts about the church, Rome and Caravaggio than I could ever have imagined.
+I already knew quite a bit about Caravaggio and the baroque art of Rome around 1600 but Francesca was able to dish out more details, dates, figures and remarkable facts about the church, Rome and Caravaggio than I could ever have imagined.

 She literally shed some light on the paintings of Caravaggio in Rome.
 No seriously guys, she had a whole purse full of 1 euro coins to illuminate the paintings of Caravaggio in the churches!